 By using cutting equipment with "built-in" kickback reduction and keeping the chain sharp and well-maintained you can reduce the effects of kickback.

 Bar

-The smaller the tip radius the lower the chance of kickback.
+The smaller the tip radius the smaller the kickback zone and the lower the chance of kickback.

 Chain

 A chain is made up of a number of links, which are available in standard and low-kickback versions.